The list of great choices for summer perennials continues . . .

 Phlox paniculata, garden phlox, Zones 4-8.
 There are certain perennials that define a season.
 For me, the star of the summer perennial border is Phlox paniculata.
 With its large flower heads, tall stature, and long bloom season, phlox is a natural as the nucleus of the border.
 Garden phloxes prefer full sun, and adequate moisture with good drainage.

-One of the main problems with garden phlox is powdery mildew.
+Phlox has many virtues, but is unfortunately susceptible to powdery mildew.
 Choosing mildew-resistant varieties, good ventilation, avoiding wetting the leaves when watering and scrupulous garden clean-up practices help curtail powdery mildew.

 Platycodon grandiflorus, balloon flower, Zones 3-8.
 Balloon flower is one of the most fun of the summer perennials, and they fascinate children.
 The buds form and swell as they get larger and larger with all five petals joined at the tip until they burst open.
 The blue, pink, or white flowers have a long bloom period from June until late summer and even into fall, especially if deadheaded.
 The foliage often turns to yellows and reds in autumn adding additional seasonal interest to the garden.
 They are a bit slow to emerge in the spring, so patience (or maybe marking the spot) will prevent accidental digging up.
 The species and taller cultivars will need to be staked to prevent becoming ground covers (as has happened in my garden with ‘Fuji Blue’ and ‘Hakone Double Blue’).